grumpygk/cardatron/README.md

 ## Other code used (not my code)

-To provide a way to run the application withour deploying it to a web server this project makes use of the Jetty Web Server, please refer to https://www.eclipse.org/jetty/ for additional information
+To provide a way to run the application without deploying it to a web server this project makes use of the Jetty Web Server, please refer to https://www.eclipse.org/jetty/ for additional information

 For displaying the larger image popup when an image is clicked uglipop.js is being used, please see https://flouthoc.github.io/uglipop.js/ for more information